Members and the Board of Trustees

 • Ensuring clarity of vision, ethos and strategic direction;

 • Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and

 • Overseeing the financial performance of the organisation and making sure its money is well spent.

-Within our Board of Trustees, we have a qualified accountant, CEO, trainee solicitor and people with a wide range of experiences in business in the private and public sectors including global organisations.
+Within our Board of Trustees, we have a qualified accountant, CEO, solicitor and people with a wide range of experiences in business in the private and public sectors including global organisations.
 Our Trustees are a huge support and also offer appropriate challenge for the leadership of our schools.

 As a Trust we are very grateful for the time given by the individuals who make up our Members, Trustees, TLCs and Ethos Committee members without which it would simply not be possible to run a successful Trust.